 Some people think they are flavorless, but I think they have a hint of corn flavor.
 However, the taste is so subtle they take on the flavor of what you serve them with.

 Basically, they remind me of rice or mashed potatoes because you can eat them a variety of ways.
-I prefer them with butter, salt, and pepper when I eat them for breakfast with scrambled eggs or omelets.
-They also make a great accompaniment in the southern favorite, shrimp and grits.
+I prefer them with butter, salt, and pepper when I eat them for breakfast with scrambled eggs or vegetable omelets.
+They also make a great accompaniment in the southern favorite, this shrimp and grits dish.

 A lot of people like to add cheese to them.
 I generally don’t eat them that way.
 However, I do like both cheese and grits, so I like it.
 Other ways you can eat them are with sausage crumbles, bacon bits, onions, or with milk.

 I’ve never known a southerner to put sugar on their them.
 But there’s nothing wrong with that if it’s how you like them.
 Other people add honey or maple syrup.
 If you’ve never had them before, try them a variety of ways before you pass judgment.
 Food should be nutritious, but I believe it should also taste good.

 Bring the salted water to a boil over high heat.
 Turn down the heat to simmer.

 Add the grits, give them a quick stir, put a lid on them, and wait five minutes.
 Then they’re done and ready to enjoy!